Belgium hero image

 • Short train (~1 hr) links Brussels to Bruges and Ghent.

-• Bruges offers Belfry climb, Basilica of the Holy Blood visit, and Beguinage quiet for reflection.
+• Bruges offers a Belfry climb, Basilica of the Holy Blood visit, and Beguinage quiet for reflection.

-• Ghent’s St. Bavo’s Cathedral (Adoration of the Mystic Lamb) showcases Flemish art, while canal cruises add storytelling moments.
+• Ghent’s St. Bavo’s Cathedral (Adoration of the Mystic Lamb) pairs Flemish art with canal cruising and strong storytelling moments.

 Flanders Fields & Remembrance

-• Day trip to Ypres for In Flanders Fields Museum, Menin Gate Last Post ceremony, and Tyne Cot Cemetery reflection walk.
+• Day trip to Ypres for the In Flanders Fields Museum, Menin Gate Last Post ceremony, and a Tyne Cot Cemetery reflection walk.

 • Combine with Poperinge Talbot House and Lijssenthoek for wartime service history.